AdaCore/training_material/style_guide.rst

 If a slide has a single point, no bullet should be added.

-If a slide has sub-points, the sub-points should be nested bullets (regardless of how many top-level points there are.
+If a slide has sub-points, the sub-points should be nested bullets (regardless of how many top-level points there are).
 If there is one top-level point and one sub-point - rework the slide!

 =====================